MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

      }
     ```

 1. Notice that two wavy underlines appear under **Environment** and **String**.
-The wavy underlines appear because these types are not in scope.
+The wavy underlines appear because these types aren't in scope.

    ![Errors marked with wavy underlines in OnGet method](media/csharp-aspnet-razor-add-new-on-get-method.png)